 The results can last up to nine months – definitely long enough to get you through the Australian summer.
 However, treatment is not permanent and sweating in the area will gradually return over time.
 We recommend re-treatment between six and 16 months depending on your requirements.

-Over recent years this treatment increase in popularity for wedding parties.
+Over recent years this treatment has increased in popularity for wedding parties.
 Brides, grooms and guests see treatment as a way of staying dry throughout the ceremony, photos and reception party!

 To learn more about our sweat reduction treatment, visit your local Australian Skin Clinics location for a complimentary consultation with our highly skilled doctors and registered nurse injectors.